 “I love my team,” he said.
 “They’re really good guys and there’s a genuine love and brotherhood in the locker room.
 I know they’re going to show up and get better.
 We haven’t peaked yet, and it will stem from our defense.
 Once we clean things up defensively, we’ll be better.
 A lot of it is just trust.
 We just need to make the right play.”
 Continue reading “Titans Split League Games, Remain Hopeful of Winning Title”

-The La Cañada High School varsity track and field team turned in a solid performance in the Rio Hondo League finals at South Pasadena and took home five titles last Friday.
+The La Cañada High School varsity boys’ and girls’ swimming and diving teams dominated the Rio Hondo League finals at the Rose Bowl Aquatics Center last Friday.

 The Spartans won at every level, and the varsity boys tallied 486 points to edge second-place San Marino for a second consecutive season.

 The girls finished with 459 points, which was enough to defeat the Titans (442 points) and claim the league title for a second straight year.
 Continue reading “La Cañada Boys, Girls Win League Championships”

 The San Marino High School varsity baseball team extended its winning streak to four games, most recently defeating visiting Monrovia, 2-1, in a Rio Hondo League contest last Friday.

 Two runs were enough for pitcher Noah Herrera, who tossed five innings and allowed one unearned run on four hits and three walks and struck out five.
 Kade Wentz relieved his teammate and allowed only one hit and walked one and struck out three in two innings of work to pick up the save.

 Dihlan Anvekar was 1-for-2 with a run batted in, and Jazz de Perio and Tommy Long each scored a run.
 Beau Hobbie had an RBI, Wentz hit a double and Sean Richardson collected two singles and stole a base.